Is Climate Change Real?

 It's easy for people to deny the findings in science, and it's due to the complex relationship Americans have with the field of science.
 Some people simply dismiss fact-based evidence as being untrue or biased and are sometimes more accepting of ideas that are not factual.

-Trying to budge a persons's beliefs is difficult, since most citizens are not scientists that weigh all the facts before making a decision.
-When someone truly wants to believe something, they end up acting more like lawyers trying to support what they really want to be true.
+Trying to budge a persons's beliefs is difficult, since most citizens are not trained scientists who weigh all the facts before making a decision.
+When someone truly wants to believe something, they end up acting more like lawyers trying to support what they want to be true.
 To do this, most people will cherry-pick the evidence that's able to support their claim while ignoring the rest.
 Emotions run high, making matters worse for changing minds.

 How to Change Minds

 As much as it makes sense to just tell someone a fact and have them believe it and change their stance, this is not what happens.
 It's human nature to believe that we are knowledgeable and right.
 If you show a person their idea of the fact and then show them the actual evidence side by side, this will often make them more defensive than open-minded to the fact.
 To help a person see that climate change is real and get them to see the entire spectrum instead of their chosen ideas, you should start more subtly in the way you try to change their attitude.
-Basically, you want to use their weight against them while not appearing to attack their beliefs.
+Basically, you want to use their weight against them (to borrow a martial arts phrase) while not appearing to attack their beliefs.

 To make this approach work, people who accept scientific facts might try and get at the root of the disbelief of those who do not.
 They will then address this point rather than address the initial denial.
 Using this approach for talking on the actual fact of climate change can be difficult, however, since the underlying motive is not always clear.
 Try to have an open conversation and listen to the one you are talking with.
 Do not jump right to the facts, even if they are valid.
 It's best to hear someone through and then take their points and talk to them about the facts that relate to those points.